-Investments take place through investment funds or investment institutions which are managed by Triodos Investment Management.
-Triodos Investment Management consists of Triodos Investment Management B.V. and Triodos Investment Advisory Services B.V., both 100% subsidiaries of Triodos Bank.
+Investments take place through investment funds or investment institutions which are managed by Triodos Investment Management (Triodos IM), a 100% subsidiary of Triodos Bank.

-Triodos Investment Management will continue to build on over 25 years’ experience in bringing together values, vision, and financial returns on investment, helping to meet the European demand for values-based investment solutions that are key in the transition to a more sustainable society.
-Through its funds, Triodos Investment Management aims to further increase its impact in key areas related to its mission and the UN SDGs.
+Within this context, Triodos IM will continue to build on more than 25 years’ experience of bringing together values, vision, and financial returns in investment.
+It is helping to meet the European demand for values-based investment solutions that are critical for the transition to a more sustainable society.
+Through its funds, Triodos IM aims to extend its impact in the key areas related to its mission and the SDGs.

-Triodos Investment Management’s strategic focus will continue to be on retail investors through distributors, High Net Worth Individuals, family offices and (semi-) institutional investors.
-In the context of the ambition to further increase its impact, Triodos Investment Management aims to broaden its international distribution strategy by adding new European markets to its network.
+Triodos IM’s strategic focus in 2021 will continue to be on retail investors through distributors, high-net-worth Individuals, family offices and (semi-) institutional investors.
+Impact mandates that accommodate institutional investors seeking investment opportunities with positive impact will have a strong focus in 2021.
+In addition, Triodos IM’s international distribution strategy will be broadened by adding more European markets to its network, including France and Spain.

 Triodos Investment Management will continue to pursue development and growth, both through expansion and development of existing funds and by creating new impact investment products.